rcarle3911/BMC_SBUS/README.md

 will send the currently defined frame out over the serial port

-the serial port to use is defined in the header file and defaults to the standard Serial you can change that to Serial1 or whatever if you have a board with more than 1 HW serial port

 the library and example sketches are heavily commented so please take a look there for more info